 - Week 4: End of the Year Teacher Reflections

-1. Routines, routines and more routines.
+1. Routines, routines, and more routines.
 Do not change things up now.
 Students like to know things ahead of time- so post your week at a glance for them to see.
-I noticed that once I started posted a week at a glance for my students – they started to come more prepared for class and ready to learn.
-Also don’t forget that at any point in the year it is OK to get in touch with a student’s parents.
+I noticed that once I started posting a week at a glance for my students – they started to come more prepared for class and ready to learn.
+Also, don’t forget that at any point in the year, getting in touch with a student’s parents is OK.
 The last few weeks are not exempt.
 Kristy from 2 Peas and a Dog

 2. Give the students time to reflect on what they’ve accomplished and learned this year.
-Have a couple of projects ready to go for this purpose and spread them out over the last few weeks so when they get too squirrelly you can get them back on track with a “fun” project that lets them show off their skills.
+Have a couple of projects ready for this purpose and spread them out over the last few weeks so that when they get too squirrelly, you can get them back on track with a “fun” project that lets them show off their skills.
 Meghan from Fun Fresh Ideas

 4. Try something new to keep them guessing so they won’t tune you out!
-I like to introduce new ways to up the ante with my reward system like adding in a BINGO board.
+I like introducing new ways to up the ante with my reward system, like adding a BINGO board.
 Lisa from Mrs Spangler in the Middle

-5. It is important to keep students focused, but to build in some opportunities for fun.
+5. It is important to keep students focused and to build in some opportunities for fun.
 This is a great time to use review games, student choice, and hands-on projects to help with engagement.
 Tara from Science in the City

-6. In order to keep students focused at the end of the school year, it’s important to keep them engaged and busy.
-Even though we’re all tired, I don’t like to have a lot “down” time in my classroom.
-I also try to maintain regular routines through the last days.
+6. To keep students focused at the end of the school year, it’s important to keep them engaged and busy.
+Even though we’re all tired, I don’t like to have a lot of “down” time in my classroom.
+I also try to maintain regular routines through the last few days.
 Kim from OC Beach Teacher

-7. The end of the year can really seem to drag on, and students are a mix of hyper-tired-stressed-hyper.
-The best tip I have is to create space for them to both expend energy AND calm down (in case they’re dreading exams, etc.).
-In my classroom, we start each day of the last couple weeks with a drama game to help get rid of the hyper.
+7. The end of the year can seem to drag on, and students are a mix of hyper-tired-stressed-hyper.
+My best tip is to create space for them to both expend energy AND calm down (in case they’re dreading exams, etc.).
+In my classroom, we start each day of the last few weeks with a drama game to help eliminate the hyper.
 Then, we move into review (games, collaborative quizzes, Kahoot, etc.).
-The last ten minutes, however, we do free writing activities or colour as we listen to an audiobook or podcast.
-Planning around their energy level really helps keep students focused at the end of the year.
+In the last ten minutes, however, we do free writing activities or colour as we listen to an audiobook or podcast.
+Planning around their energy level helps keep students focused at the end of the year.
 Danielle from Teach Nouvelle

-8. Try new, daring and edgy things!
-You might think it’s the WORST TIME, but it’s really the best.
+8. Try new, daring, and edgy things!
+You might think it’s the WORST TIME, but it’s the best.
 Do a breakout.edu.
-Try virtual environment gamified instruction (minecraft.edu), keep them engaged.
+Try virtual environment gamified instruction (minecraft.edu) to keep them engaged.
 Mary from Your Smarticles

-9. The end of the year is an amazing time to loosen up and really bond with students before they leave your room (possibly forever!).
-I find that if I’m consistent with my expectations throughout the year, my students and I share a mutual respect, and I really don’t have to do anything differently (other than maybe remind them that it’s still not okay to go to the bathroom twice in one period.)
-At the end of the year, I love to have discussions, collaborative activities and even take students outside to enjoy the beautiful weather.
+9. The end of the year is an amazing time to loosen up and bond with students before they leave your room (possibly forever!).
+If I’m consistent with my expectations throughout the year, my students and I share mutual respect, and I don’t have to do anything differently (other than maybe reminding them that it’s still not okay to go to the bathroom twice in one period.)
+At the end of the year, I love to have discussions and collaborative activities and even take students outside to enjoy the beautiful weather.
 These approaches seem to keep behaviour issues at bay.
 Melissa from The Reading and Writing Haven

 10. Make things fun!
 Randi from 4 The Love of Math